 - Tips to remember for product shots

-Hi!
-I am Photographer Jim Sugar.
-Thanks for joining me in this look at Wireless Flash in action.
-I've been a working photographer for many years, and I've seen photographic technology evolve in a lot of different ways.
+- Hi, I'm photographer Jim Sugar.
+Thanks for joining me in this look at wireless flash in action.
+I've been a working photographer for many years and I've seen photographic technology evolve in a lot of different ways.
 For me, one of the most significant developments deals with lighting.
-Shooting with artificial lights used to mean in carrying a lot of bulky gear, and dealing with cumbersome wires, but not anymore.
-Today, you can use inexpensive compact strobes units like this one, which communicate wirelessly with a Digital SLR camera.
+Shooting with artificial lights used to mean carrying a lot of bulky gear and dealing with cumbersome wires but not anymore.
+Today you can use inexpensive, compact strobe units like this one, which communicate wirelessly with a digital SR camera.

-Now I'll be using Nikon cameras and strobes in this series, but the techniques I'll be employing apply to any brand of gear.
+Now I'll be using Nikon cameras and strobes in this series but the techniques I'll be employing apply to any brand of gear.
 In fact, I'm deliberately not going to describe specific buttons and menu commands.
-This series isn't about specific models and menus; it's about the art and the craft of lightning.
-My goal is to share my approach so that you can apply this information to your gear, and your subjects.
+This series isn't about specific models and menus.
+It's about the art and the craft of lighting.
+My goal is to share my approach so that you can apply this information to your gear and your subjects.

 In this installment, our goal is to shoot a photo that makes a product look its very best so let's get started and see how that happens.